rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     </td>
     <td style="vertical-align: middle">
         dcsa_council_reps AT darwin.cam.ac.uk<br/>
-        Isabel ESAIN<br/>
+        Jacob MOSS<br/>
         <p align="justify">
-Isabel is a second-year PhD student in the Department of Chemistry and in collaboration with the Cancer Research UK Institute researching DNA secondary structure in mammalian systems by performing targeted epigenome engineering.<br><br>
+Jacob is a first year PhD student at the Computer Lab where he researches machine learning applied to pharmacological problems.<br><br>

 The College Council Reps are elected by the students to represent them in College Council meetings and other college committees.
 They also report the business of College Council to the DCSA, and provide feedback to college on student interests.
 One rep is elected in November, and the other is elected in May.
         </p>